TheReaper62/GSpread-Plus/README.md

 `headers` returns the headers based on the `orientation`

 ### Refreshing:
-Refreshing the data wills end a request to the server for the new data and will push new local commits(changes).
+Refreshing the data will send a request to the server for the new data and will push new local commits(changes).

-Do Note that refreshing will overwrite `listed` and it will overwrite the spreadsheet regardless of the state.
-In essence, we are assuming dathe spreadsheet data doesn't get changed before the refresh
+Do note that refreshing will overwrite `listed` and it will overwrite the live spreadsheet regardless of its state.

+In essence, we are assuming the live spreadsheet data doesn't get changed between the last fetched data and that instance.
 ```py
 client.refresh_sheet()